-Table 1 shows the mean, standard error, and median response times by coherence, pattern, and speed. response time as coherence increases. he results of a repeated measures analysis of variance (ANOVA) with pattern (linear and radial), coherence (0.05, 0.10, 0.15, and 0.20), and speed (2 and 8 deg/s) as fixed factors.
-There significant main effect of coherence, F (1, ) = , p < 2e-16 and pattern, F (1, ) = , p = pattern and , F (1, ) = 39.27, p = 3.85e-10 The interaction between pattern and can be visualized in Figure 4 as a response times radial flow than translational flow.
+Prior to conducting statistical analyses, all data were plotted and evaluated visually.
+As a consequence, one participant's data (14) was eliminated from analysis for having chance or worse than chance performance even at the highest coherence levels.
+Table 1 shows the mean, standard error, and median response times by coherence, pattern, and speed.
+Figure 4 shows that response times decrease as coherence increases.
+Table 3 summarizes the results of a repeated measures analysis of variance (ANOVA) with pattern (linear and radial), coherence (0.05, 0.10, 0.15, and 0.20), and speed (2 and 8 deg/s) as fixed factors and reaction time as the response variable.
+There were significant main effects of coherence, F (1, 455) = 229.84, p < 2e-16 and pattern, F (1, 455) = 10.55, p = 1.25e-3, and a significant two-way interactions between pattern and coherence, F (1, 455) = 39.27, p = 3.85e-10.
+The interaction between pattern and coherence can be visualized in Figure 4 as a steeper decrease in mean response times to radial flow than to translational flow patterns as coherence level increases.

 The means, standard errors, and medians of the total percent correct data are shown in Table 2.
 Individual success rates of the 30 participants by pattern, coherence, and speed are graphed in Figure 3.
 Repeated measures ANOVA tests were performed on the percent correct data in the same fashion as for response time.
-There main effect of coherence F (1,471) = 423.42, p < 2e-16 At low coherence levels (0.05) participants were more successful at linear flow (M = 0.54) than radial flow (M=0.49)t high coherence levels (0.20), participants were more successful at identifying radial (M=0.96) than translational (M=0.86).
+There were main effects of coherence F (1,471) = 423.42, p < 2e-16 and pattern F (1, 471) = 9.94, p = 1.72e-3, and a pattern by coherence interaction F (1, 471) = 19.48, p = 1.26e-5.
+At low coherence levels (0.05) participants were more successful at detecting linear flow (M = 0.54) than radial flow (M=0.49) patterns.
+As coherence levels increased, participants showed a steeper rate of improvement at identifying radial than linear flow.
+At high coherence levels (0.20), participants were more successful at identifying radial (M=0.96) than translational (M=0.86) patterns.
 This interaction effect can be summarized as an increased sensitivity to radial flow patterns compared to linear flow patterns, at high coherence levels.

 Discussion

-ptic flow pattern cohere Participants .
-A shorter response time indicates an easier time discerning between and random dot motion.
-Percent correct data offered parallel support to the response time dataPercent correct data analysis showed similar effects of coherence level and pattern type.
-Participants were more accurate in their identifications of global motion patterns for radial than translational.
-No effect of speed was seen in either response time or percent correct data.
-This result indicates that are just as adept at identifying optic flow patterns at low speeds, 2 deg/s, as they are at high speeds, 8 deg/s
+Optic flow patterns and speeds influenced adult observers' abilities to detect coherent motion relative to noise.
+Participants were faster to detect coherent radial flow.
+A shorter response time indicates an easier time discerning between coherent global motion and random dot motion.
+Percent correct data offered parallel support to the response time data.
+Percent correct data analysis showed similar effects of coherence level and pattern type.
+Participants were more accurate in their identifications of global motion patterns for radial than translational flow.
+No main effect of speed was seen in either response time or percent correct data.
+This result indicates that adults are just as adept at identifying optic flow patterns at low speeds, 2 deg/s, as they are at high speeds, 8 deg/s under these unspeeded testing conditions.